- Prep time

 To make the pastry cream, heat the milk and ¼ cup sugar to just below a boil.
 Mix together the cornstarch, salt, egg yolks and ⅛ cup sugar.
-Slowly temper in the hot milk to the egg mixture, being careful not to add too much at a time as this may scramble the eggs.
+Slowly temper the hot milk into the egg mixture, being careful not to add too much at a time, which could scramble the eggs.

-To make the cherry topping, place all components for the topping in a sauce pot.
-Bring to a boil and simmer for 2 minutes.
+To make the cherry topping, place all topping ingredients in a sauce pot, then bring to a boil and simmer for 2 minutes.
 Strain the mixture, reserving the cherries and discarding the cinnamon stick and orange peel.
-Set cherries aside.
 Return the cooking liquid to the sauce pot and reduce until it coats the back of a spoon, then chill.

-To prepare the tart, preheat oven to 400ºF.
-Score a ¾-inch border around the edge of the puff pastry.
-Bake the puff pastry at 400ºF until golden brown and puffed.
-Remove from oven and let cool to room temperature.
+To prepare the tart, score a ¾-inch border around the edge of the puff pastry.
+Bake until golden brown and puffed, then remove from oven and let cool to room temperature.

-Once the pastry is cooled, gently press down the center section of the puff along the score lines to create a large well.
+Once the puff pastry is cooled, gently press down the center section along the score lines to create a large well.
 Pipe a ½-inch layer of chilled pastry cream into the well.
 Arrange the cherries on top and then glaze with the reduced cooking liquid.
-Garnish with chiffonade mint and whipped cream.
+Garnish with mint and whipped cream.